mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

 ## Podcasts
 - nixbitcoin-dev with Stefan Livera: A security focused bitcoin node https://stephanlivera.com/episode/195/

+## For developers
+  - [Polar](https://lightningpolar.com/): One-click Bitcoin Lightning Networks for local app development & testing.
+  - [Rust](https://www.rust-lang.org/): Multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
+It enforces memory safety—ensuring that all references point to valid memory—without requiring the use of a garbage collector or reference counting present in other memory-safe languages.
+  - [Cargo](https://doc.rust-lang.org/cargo/): Package manager for Rust.
+  - [DuckDNS](https://www.duckdns.org/): Allows to get free dynamic DNS (forces 'KYC' by login using Github, Twitter, reddit or Google account).
+Good for testing.
 ## Books
 - [Introduction to the Mac command line](https://github.com/ChristopherA/intro-mac-command-line) (on GitHub)
 - [Learn Bitcoin from the command line](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line#readme) (on GitHub)